Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

-In this section, I just want to do a quick comparison table-style rundown of each plugin’s features so that you can get a basic understanding of how they compare at a high-level.
+In this section, I just want to do a quick comparison table-style rundown of each plugin’s features, so you can get a basic understanding of how they compare at a high-level.

 However, Modula also has some unique tricks up its sleeve, such as its custom grid builder, which I’ll show you later on.

 |Ajax gallery filters||✔️||✔️|

 Note: Many of these features require the premium versions of both plugins.